SalomePlatform/adao/doc/en/advanced.rst

 "*print(...)*".
 In this case, it is suggested to correct the syntax of user files in environment 8 before switching to environment 9.

-Switching from 8.x to 8.y with x < y
+Switching from 8.x to 8.y with y > x
 ++++++++++++++++++++++++++++++++++++

 There is no known incompatibility for the ADAO case files.
 The upgrade procedure